Family and Medical Leave Act of 1993: Background

-The United States Congress passed the Act with the understanding that “it is important for the development of children and the family unit that fathers and mothers be able to participate in early childrearing … [and] the lack of employment policies to accommodate working parents can force individuals to choose between job security and parenting”.
-It also stressed the Act was intended to provide leave protection for individuals “in a manner that accommodates the legitimate interests of employers”.
+The United States Congress passed the Act with the understanding that "it is important for the development of children and the family unit that fathers and mothers be able to participate in early childrearing ... [and] the lack of employment policies to accommodate working parents can force individuals to choose between job security and parenting."
+It also stressed the Act was intended to provide leave protection "in a manner that accommodates the legitimate interests of employers."